thomasnield/oreilly_bard_articles_thomasnield/bard_thomas_nield_9.md

 ![](https://latex.codecogs.com/svg.latex?%5Cdpi%7B120%7D%20f%28x%3B%20%5Cmu%2C%20%5Csigma%5E2%29%20%3D%20%5Cfrac%7B1%7D%7B%5Csqrt%7B2%20%5Cpi%20%5Csigma%5E2%7D%7D%20%5Ccdot%20e%5E%7B%5Cfrac%7B-%28x%20-%20%5Cmu%29%5E2%7D%7B2%20%5Csigma%5E2%7D%7D)

 Let's do something a bit more specific.
 When I learned math LaTex, I always had a difficult time remembering the syntax for matrices.
 Let's say I want to declare a matrix *A* that has three rows of elements.
-Rather than try to remember a specific syntax, I can just describe the dimensions of the matrix and what populates it.
+Rather than try to remember the syntax, I can just describe the dimensions of the matrix and what populates it.

 **PROMPT:**